Wethersfield CT: Connecticut Started Here

 DO: Wethersfield CT Academy of the Arts

-This classical atelier is the only one in the area outside of New York and Boston that provides Barque Drawing courses for the serious artist-in-training.
+This classical atelier is the only one in the area outside of New York and Boston that provides Barque Drawing courses for serious artist-in-training.
 Some students drive an hour just to take this figure and anatomy reproduction class.

 Hubbard Home Street Sign, Wethersfield CT

-WALK: Broad Street Green Wethersfield CT
+WALK: Broad Street Green in Wethersfield

 Ringed by beautiful old homes (some for sale!), this lush “Central Park” originally used to graze livestock.
 Somewhat strangely, Broad Street Green is also considered the Birthplace of the US Cavalry.
 You’ll find Hubbard House street signs, indicating those iconic homes, on surrounding roads.
 They remain desirable Wethersfield real estate.